section-engineering-education/engineering-education/content/articles/neumorphism-vs-glassmorphism-and-their-implementation-using-css-and-html/index.md

 Give the border-radius a value of none and add two inset shadows to the box-shadow property in the inputs styles.

->Please note I removed the outline and border to prevent the neomorphism effect set on the elements from being overridden by the default styles.
+>Please note I removed the outline and border to prevent the neumorphism effect set on the elements from being overridden by the default styles.

 The final code will look like this: